Ameen Al-Dakhil: Early life

 Al-Dakhil was born in Iraq, and moved to Belgium with his family at the age of 5, as a refugee during the Iraq War.
 He began playing football with the youth academies of Kortenaken, Hoegaarden-Outgaarden, Tienen, Anderlecht and Standard Liège.
 Originally a striker, Al-Dakhil was then converted to a centre-back.

-Professional career
+Club career

+Standard Liege

 Al-Dakhil made his professional debut for Standard Liège on 23 July 2021, in a 1–1 Belgian First Division A tie with Genk.

+Sint–Truiden

 On 31 January 2022, Al-Dakhil moved to fellow Belgian side Sint-Truiden on a permanent deal.

+Burnley

-On 13 January 2023, Al-Dakhil joined EFL Championship side Burnley for an undisclosed fee, signing a three-and-a-half-year contract with the club.
+On 13 January 2023, Al-Dakhil joined English side Burnley for an undisclosed fee, signing a three-and-a-half-year contract with the club.

+On 31 January 2024, he scored his first goal for Burnley against Manchester City in a 3–1 defeat, becoming the first player born in Iraq to score in the Premier League.

+Vfb Stuttgart

+On 27 August 2024, Al-Dakhil signed for Bundesliga club VfB Stuttgart on a four-year deal.

 International career

 Born in Iraq, Al-Dakhil was raised in Belgium and holds a Belgian citizenship.
 He has been a youth international for Belgium, having represented the under-17, under-18 and under-21 national teams.

-In October 2020, he was called-up to represent the Iraqi squad at the AFC U-19 Championship, but the tournament was eventually cancelled due to the COVID-19 pandemic.
+In October 2020, he was called up to represent the Iraqi squad at the AFC U-19 Championship, but the tournament was eventually cancelled due to the COVID-19 pandemic.

+In June 2023 he was called up to the senior Belgium squad for the UEFA Euro 2024 qualifying matches against Austria and Estonia on 17 and 20 June 2023 respectively.